Tilapia Nutrition + 9 Things You Need to Know About Tilapia

 Tilapia Nutrition Facts

 Tilapia nutrition is both palpable and palatable.
 The benefits of eating fish for brain, heart and eye health are well known.
 Fish provides protein, B vitamins, iron, vitamin D, selenium and healthful omega-3 fatty acids EPA+DHA—all for about 200 calories or less per serving.
 The latest Dietary Guidelines for Americans recommend eating at least two servings (or 8-12 ounces) of a variety of seafood each week to boost heart and brain health and maintain a healthy weight.
-That includes tilapia, which is the fourth most consumed fish in the United States at 1.18 lbs per capita in 2016.
+Among the top most consumed fish, tilapia is the fourth most consumed seafood in the United States at 1.18 lbs per capita in 2016.

 Tilapia nutrition facts (3 oz. serving):